|Page 1 of 2:|| |

 Ted Knight go out in grand style!
 The series,"Too Close For Comfort",

-after 180 episodes,which was also titled,"The Ted Knight Show",and was
+episodes,which was also titled,"The Ted Knight Show",and was produced

-produced by the same individuals who brought you another successful
+by the same individuals who brought you another successful series that

-series that was also at the top of the Nielsens during the 80's on
+was also at the top of the Nielsens during the 80's on ABC...."Three's

-ABC...."Three's Company",which was the highest rated show on the air.
+Company",which was the highest rated show on the air.
+"Too Close For

-"Too Close For Comfort",surpassed it as it became of the most popular
+Comfort",surpassed it as it became of the most popular shows when it

-shows of 1981 and making Ted Knight one of the most respected actors of
+premiered in 1980 and making Ted Knight one of the most respected

-By the 1985-1986,the series "Too Close For Comfort" was cancelled by ABC,and in the fall of 1985,the premiere of "The Ted Knight Show" was made for syndication,and only seven episodes were produced which brought back some of the characters from the ABC series with included Nancy Dussault,J.M.
+By the 1983,the series "Too Close For Comfort" was canceled by ABC,and in the fall of 1984,the premiere of "The Ted Knight Show" was made for syndication,and only seven episodes were produced which brought back some of the characters from the ABC series with included Nancy Dussault,J.M.
 Bullock,and numerous others.
 This time around The Rushes' moved outside San Francisco toward the Mill Valley region of California where Henry is co-editor of a weekly newspaper while the rest of the characters while this time around,the two daughters were not seen often,and also Muriel worked as a staff photographer.
 The show never made it into its second season,when its star,Ted Knight,passed away in 1986 of cancer.
+Repeats of the final season lasted in syndication until February 7,1987.

 I used to watch this show back in the 80's, then watched all the re-runs,